One of the most

 remachine both new and used sliders and sell them outright (no

-the sleeves, especially in the splined area which is where we index
+and oil free, especially in the splined area which is where we index

 from.
 Glass beading is not necessary, but preferred.
 Check your shift fork clearance and reverse teeth.

-Also don't forget to check the condition of the
+Also check the condition of the

 engagement teeth on your gears!